-Call 0800 471 4546 NOW for professional advice and representation for your Code of Practice 8 investigation.
+Call 0800 471 4546 NOW for professional advice and representation for your Code of Practise 8 investigation.

 The starting point should be that one would normally expect taxpayers to pay tax on their income or profits.
 Although, in Ramsay v CIR (54TC101) Lord Wilberforce reaffirmed that taxpayers are entitled to arrange their affairs to effect reductions in their tax liabilities, it is reasonable to assume that where a commercial transaction is carried out in a particularly convoluted way, then avoidance is afoot.

 Although tax planning and avoidance is legitimate and arrangements to avoid specific charging sections or to maximise tax allowances, reliefs or exemptions may be perfectly acceptable, it does not follow that this planning always works.
 An example of an unsuccessful attempt to gain an advantage is to be seen in the case of Magnavox Electronics Company Limited v Hall at 59TC610, where the taxpayer simply sought to ensure that a chargeable gain made on a sale to a replacement purchaser arose in the same accounting period as a gain on the sale under the original contract.